ruby-cute/ruby-cute/README.md

     $ version: 3.0
     $ EOF

-*username* and *password* are not neccesary if you are using the module from inside Grid'5000.
+*username* and *password* are not necessary if you are using the module from inside Grid'5000.

 You can specify another file using the option :conf_file, for example: